Call for Papers

 In the past three decades, there has been a growth in transitional justice measures aimed at redressing historical atrocities and contemporary human rights abuses.
 Truth and reconciliation commissions have been central to these processes.
 Truth Commissions have become popular mechanisms for bringing about national dialogue, reconciliation and peaceful co-existence in societies torn apart by egregious violence and collective trauma.
 Since the 1990s over fifty truth commissions have been established across the world.
 The key goals of truth commissions as a transitional justice mechanism are accountability, reparation, reconciliation, memorialization, conflict resolution and democratic participation.
 Truth commissions aspire to create safe, non-partisan and compassionate spaces for both victims and perpetrators to tell stories of conflictual events.
 For victims of atrocities, the stories they tell function to grant them both a voice and recognition of their trauma, and hence physical and psychological recuperation.
 For perpetrators, stories have their own social and therapeutic value too as they serve as confessional narratives, allowing them to tell their truths as part of a wider process of national healing and reconciliation.

-We invite scholars from across disciplines interested in addressing these questions to submit proposals to join us at this workshop.
+We invite scholars from across disciplines interested in addressing these questions to submit proposals to join us at this conference.
 We are seeking proposals that explore the following sub-topics:

 • Fictions of National Healing and Reconciliation

 • Stories as the New Archives in the Era of Truth Commissions

 • Popular and Media Representations of Transitional Justice

 • Theatre, Performance, and Questions of National Reconciliation

 • Photography, Spectacle and the Staging of National Reconciliation

 • Literature, Testimony and Memorialization

 Please email proposals/ abstracts and a short CV by April 20, 2020 to: